dmcken/rs_learning/001-monorepo-subfolders/README.md

 # Mono repo scaffolding

-Problem definition: How to setup a mono repo of multiple binary and library projects.
+Problem definition: How to setup a mono repo of multiple binary and library projects, organized into parent folders.

 ## Steps